gillianbc/in28mins-spring-micro-rest/README.md

 Try it via Postman e.g. `GET http://localhost:8080/users`

 # Spring Exception Handling
-We use the following annotations in class GillianBCResponseEntityExceptionHandler to provide a customised exception handler
+We use the following annotations in bean GillianBCResponseEntityExceptionHandler to provide a customised exception handler
 - @RestController
 - @ControllerAdvice
 - @ExceptionHandler